firebird631/siis/README.md

 GRANT ALL PRIVILEGES ON DATABASE siis TO siis;
 ```

-For the future usage of TimescaleDB (not necessary at now)
+For the future usage of TimescaleDB (this step is not required for now)

 ```
 CREATE EXTENSION timescaledb;